Sam-Whitley/thesis/README.md

-# A Quantitative Study on the Performance and Scalability Of Jamstack in Comparison to a Monolithic Web Architecture
+# The Performance and Scalability Of Jamstack in Comparison to a Monolithic Web Architecture (WordPress)
 ## Environments

 <details><summary>L1 - WordPress with LAMP Stack (VM)</summary>